NikolaiL/finalBid/README.md

-# 🏗 Scaffold-ETH 2
+# Final Bid

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+🧪 An open-source, all-pay auction game built onchain using <a href="https://scaffoldeth.io">Scaffold ETH2</a> with <a href="https://github.com/NikolaiL/miniapp-extension">Nikolai's MiniApp Extension.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.